Perseus333/website/_blog/jekyll-first-plugin.md

 tag: "programming"
 ---

 You may want to create your own Jekyll plugin, however, there isn't a complete, modern and beginner friendly guide on how to create a Jekyll plugin.
-This guide is aimed towards people who haven't ever created a jekyll plugin and don't know Ruby.
+This guide is aimed towards people who haven't ever created a Jekyll plugin and don't know Ruby.
 This isn't just a walkthrough of all the things that you need to create your plugin but also to understand how they work.
 By understanding the fundamentals, and the why of everything you will save yourself many headaches when debugging.

 <!--more-->

+**What is a plugin?**
+A plugin is an extension of a program's (Jekyll's) core features.

+**Why would I want to create one?**
+You could create one if you have a necessity that isn't covered by any of the existing plugins or if you just want to learn Ruby.

+**What can I expect from this guide?**
+This guide will be an explained walkthrough of the creation, maintenance and publishing of a basic plugin.
+The program itself won't do anything useful, but it will serve as a solid foundation for whichever plugin idea you have.
+This guide aims to cover the maximum common ground between all plugins, and explain in great detail how they work.

+In the future, however, I will create a more specific guide explaining the creation and how my plugin works.

-Depending on your use case you may want to create your plugin as a gem so that it can be published on Ruby repository, or if it's just simpler, creating a ruby file and placing it in `_plugins` directory on your project will automatically run it.
+Depending on your use case you may want to create your plugin as a gem so it can be published on the Ruby Gems repository, or if it's just simpler, creating a ruby file and placing it in `_plugins` directory on your project will automatically run it.

+Now is a good time to explain what a ruby gem is: It's a package of code that adds functionality to a Ruby project.
+It's a sort of .zip file for a library.
+That's why Jekyll plugins are shared as gems; because it's the easiest way to share ruby libraries.
+They are meant to be shared from the Ruby Gems repository, however that's not necessary.

-For this tutorial however, I will go through how to create a plugin using Ruby's gems.
+For this tutorial however, I will go through how to create the base for a plugin using Ruby's gems.

 **Table of contents**
 - [Choosing a name for Your Plugin](#choosing-a-name-for-your-plugin)